-Anyway, earlier this spring someone asked in the comments of that post if I had a good coleslaw recipe to go with it.
-The answer is – YES! – but it’s taken me until barbecue season is upon us and Canada Day/4th of July festivities are just around the corner to actually post the recipe up.
-Mea culpa.
+Earlier this spring someone asked in the comments of that post if I had a good coleslaw recipe to go with it.
+The answer is a resounding YES!
+This traditional recipe is perfect for barbecue season, Canada Day/4th of July festivities, and all your summer salad cravings.

-Interestingly enough, even though coleslaw is most often connotated with Southern food nowadays, it was originally made and popularized by Dutch immigrants in New Amsterdam in the mid-to-late-1700’s.
-Actually, that’s not surprising, considering much Dutch food involves cabbage! 🙂
+Interestingly enough, even though coleslaw is most often connotated with Southern food these days, it was originally made and popularized by Dutch immigrants in New Amsterdam in the mid-to-late-1700's.
+Actually, that's not surprising, considering much Dutch food involves cabbage! 🙂

 (Side note: There are roots of a raw-cabbage-and-vinegar salad as far back as ancient Greece and Rome, which Pythagoras and others attributed to their longevity, but since mayonnaise and other egg-and-oil emulsions didn't really appear until the mid 18th-century, this version is decidedly more modern.)

 And in more recent times, this style of coleslaw is what has been popularized by fast food restaurants such as KFC.
-But I assure you – this fresh, perfectly-dressed version is 100 times more tasty than that soggy, trans-fat-laden variety.
+(In our Real Food Makeover series, we've got a copycat KFC coleslaw recipe in the works, so if that's your craving, you'll be in luck – just not quite yet.)
+But I assure you – this fresh, perfectly-dressed version is 100 times more tasty than that soggy, trans-fat-laden, take-out variety.

-So, with a nod to pulled pork and a long, languid summer ahead of us, here is a recipe for simple, perfect coleslaw.
+So, with a nod to pulled pork and a long, languid summer ahead of us, here is a recipe for simple, perfect, traditional coleslaw.

 P.S.
 If you're looking for other delicious coleslaw variations, this article at NPR.org has a few GREAT suggestions!